kristiinara/GraphifyEvolution/documentation/developer_guide.md

 # Developer guide

-GraphifySwiftEvolution is build in a modular manner.
+GraphifyEvolution is build in a modular manner.

 Support for new languages can be added by implementing [SyntaxAnalyser](syntax_analyser.md).
 Currently languages swift, java and c++ are supported.